-• In patients with acute bronchiolitis, when are blood gas tests needed and what type is required?
+is subject to updating.
+In patients with acute bronchiolitis, when are blood gas tests needed and what type is required?

 CPGs^{2,4} are consistent in recommending that routine blood gas tests should not be performed in patients with bronchiolitis.
 They insist that diagnosis and determination of severity must be based on clinical criteria (expert opinion).
-SIGN's CPG4 suggests that blood gas testing might have a role to play in assessing patients with severe respiratory difficulty or those with retractions who may be entering respiratory failure, and that knowing arterial CO2 levels may indicate the need to transfer patients to PICUs (expert opinion).
-SIGN's4 and the CCHMC's2 guidelines mention arterial or capillary blood gas tests, but not venous tests.
+SIGN's CPG4 suggests that blood gas testing might have a role to play in assessing patients with severe respiratory difficulty or those with retractions who may be entering respiratory failure, and that knowing arterial CO, levels may indicate the need to transfer patients to PICUs (expert opinion).
+SIGN's4 and the CCHMC's guidelines mention arterial or capillary blood gas tests, but not venous tests.
 However, they do not recommend any specific type of blood gas test.

 No studies were found on how useful blood gas testing is or on the type of blood gas test to use in patients with acute bronchiolitis.
-In one study on the efficacy of continuous positive airway pressure (CPAP) with heliox vs. air/oxygen46, CO2 and SpO2 levels were measured.
+In one study on the efficacy of continuous positive an way pressure (CPAP) with heliox vs. air/oxygen46, CO2 and SpO3 levels were measured.

-Routine blood gas tests (capillary or arterial) are not recommended for patients with acute bronchiolitis.

-Blood gas tests (capillary or arterial) may have a role to play in the assessment of patients with severe respiratory difficulties who may be entering respiratory failure.

-Determining transcutaneous oxygen saturation and CO2 pressure may be useful in establishing the blood gas status of patients with acute bronchiolitis non-invasively.
+V Routine blood gas tests (capillary or arterial) are not recommended for patients with acute bronchiolitis V Blood gas tests (capillary or arterial) may have a role to play in the assessment of patients with severe respiratory difficulties who may be entering respiratory failure.
+V Determining transcutaneous oxygen saturation and CO 2 pressure may be useful in establishing the blood gas status of patients with acute bronchiolitis non-invasively.